-However, if you regularly need to write mathematical equations on your site, then you’ll be better off learning to use either of the two methods described below.
+However, if you regularly need to write mathematical equations on your site, then you will be better off learning to use either of the two methods described below.

-2. Writing Math Equations in WordPress using LaTeX
+Method 2: Writing Math Equations in WordPress Using LaTeX

 The official LaTeX website has detailed documentation and links to the tutorials and guide that will help you learn how to use it.

 Upon activation, you need to edit the post or page where you want to insert a math equation.
-On the post edit screen, click on the add new block button (+) and insert the shortcode block to your content.
+On the post edit screen, click on the add new block button (+) and insert the Shortcode block into your content.

-Inside the shortcode, you need to add the shortcode
+Inside the Shortcode block, you need to add the shortcode in the following format:

 You can now save your post and preview it to see your math equation with formatting.

-You can then copy and paste your equations in the shortcode block in WordPress.
+You can then copy and paste your equations into the Shortcode block in WordPress.

-3. Writing Math Equations in WordPress using MathML
+Method 3: Writing Math Equations in WordPress Using MathML

 MathML is a markup language designed to easily publish mathematical equations on the web.
 It uses a semantic XML markup similar to HTML.